mousepawmedia/standards/README.md

 These standards are written and maintained by the MousePaw Media Standards Board.
 Feedback is welcome via email (developers@mousepawmedia.com).

-You can also frequently find us in the #mousepawmedia channel on Freenode.

-Pull requests to this repository are not accepted.
-If you wish to propose a change, email your patch to us at the address above.

 For more information about contributing to MousePaw Media projects, see [mousepawmedia.com/opensource][2].